 - You will need to be on the GP Specialty Trainee (GPST) scheme for the whole duration of your visiting lecturer post.

 - You will be required to attend an induction day in September of the year you start.
-This will be held remotely and will typically last half a day.
+This will typically last half a day.

 - You will also need to be available for five half-day teaching sessions focussed on consultation skills, spread out over the year.
 We offer two alternative dates for each session in order to make it possible for you to attend